DaddyWarbucks/feathers-fletching/docs/hooks.md

 // argument as a conveniece syntax.
 When you use this syntaxt, `prepFunc`
 // is ignored.
 const withoutResults = withoutResult(['email', 'ssn']);
-// this is equivelent to
+// this is equivalent to
 const withoutResults = withoutResult({ email: true, ssn: true });

 // This syntax also supports dot notation of object paths